The Teahouse of the August Moon (film): Reception

 The picture was well received, both at the box-office and critically.
 The film was MGM's biggest hit of the year, earning $5,550,000 in the US and Canada, and an additional $3,375,000 from a worldwide audience.
 The film made a profit of $1,507,000.
 It was nominated for a Golden Globe Award for Motion Picture Promoting International Understanding.

 Legacy

 Alongside Japanese War Bride (1952) and another Brando film, Sayonara (1957), The Teahouse of the August Moon was argued by some scholars to have increased interracial tolerance in the United States by openly discussing interracial marriages.
-Other scholars have argued that the movie is one in a long list stereotyping Asian American women as "lotus blossom, geisha girl, china doll, or Suzie Wong" by presenting Asian women as "passive, sexually compliant and easy to seduce" or as downright prostitutes.
-The movie has been criticized by critical theorists and Brando's performance branded as an example of yellowface casting.
+Other scholars have argued that the movie is one in a long list stereotyping Asian American women as "lotus blossom, geisha girl, china doll, or Suzie Wong" by presenting Asian women as "passive, sexually compliant and easy to seduce" or as downright promicuous.
+The film has been criticized by critical theorists and Brando's performance branded as an example of yellowface casting.

-A 1971 musical version of the play, Lovely Ladies, Kind Gentlemen ran only two weeks on Broadway, closing after 19 performances.

 In 1980, Michael Medved awarded Marlon Brando's performance a Golden Turkey Award for "Most Ludicrous Racial Impersonation".